© J. Glenn Friesen 2003-2008

 In dualism, we cannot speak of God because He is Wholly Other.

 Metaphysical thought tries to discover and prove truths that are absolute above time (“Van Peursen’s Critische Vragen bij “A New Critique of Theoretical Thought,” Philosophia Reformata 25 (1960, 97-150, at 141).
 But at p.
 142 of this article, he says this must not be misunderstood.
-A transcendental critique show that the boundaries of thought cannot mean a separation between such thought and the religious [supratemporal] point of departure of thought, because philosphical thought stands in a one-sided relation of dependence to this point of departure.
-A truly radical transcendental cirtique of thought thus necessarily leads us above the boundaries of philosphical thought, so that it arrives at reflection on the central motive force which the religious Ground-motive exercises on our thought.
+A transcendental critique show that the boundaries of thought cannot mean a separation between such thought and the religious [supratemporal] point of departure of thought, because philosophical thought stands in a one-sided relation of dependence to this point of departure.
+A truly radical transcendental critique of thought thus necessarily leads us above the boundaries of philosophical thought, so that it arrives at reflection on the central motive force which the religious Ground-motive exercises on our thought.
 And at that point, philosophy must be silent, and we can only speak of religious acknowledgement and maintenance of the Truth.

 Baader also has an apophaticism.

 I believe that this apophaticism is the only real point of contact with postmodernism.
 The inadequacy of our conceptual thought is linked to the apophatic tradition.
 Postmodernism is correct in asserting such apophaticism.
 It is incorrect in its view that every distinction (or différance) implies a dualism.
 This is to confuse the coincidence of aspects with a coincidence of opposites.
 Or as Dooyeweerd says, there is a logicism that confuses logical distinction with cosmic distinctions.